PranavRudra/pranavrudra.github.io/_posts/2020-10-19-SolutionsManualManber.md

 displayed: true
 ---

 This is a (work in progress) solutions manual to Udi Manber's [Introduction to Algorithms: A Creative Approach](https://www.amazon.com/Introduction-Algorithms-Creative-Udi-Manber/dp/0201120372/ref=sr_1_1?dchild=1&keywords=Manber+algorithms&qid=1603154131&sr=8-1).
-This is the only textbook I've ever found that actually explains how to design algorithms rather than simply presenting them (like [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) and company).
-I hope to transform this forgotten book into a complete self-study resource by providing solutions to all 472 problems.
+This is the only textbook I've ever found that actually explains how to design algorithms rather than simply presenting them (like [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) et al).
+I hope to convert this forgotten book into a complete self-study resource by providing solutions to all 472 problems.
 Stay tuned for updates!

 ### Chapter 2: Mathematical Induction